 Used Book Buy Back

-During finals week at the end of each semester, the College Store operates a Used Book Buy Back program.
-Students may receive up to 50 percent of the selling price of the book, if a professor uses the same textbook edition for the following semester.
-The price given for each book depends on the book’s condition when presented, as determined by a member of the College Store staff.
-If a book is not being used in the following semester, our used book wholesaler may offer the student fair market value for the textbook, based on its condition.
+The College Store offers buyback on textbooks every day.
+However, during the week of finals, the College Store may offer up to 50 percent of the original selling price of the book if a professor has placed an order for the same textbook edition for the following semester.
+Books must be in sellable condition as determined by a member of the College Store staff and will not be bought if the book is damaged or necessary components are missing.
+If a book is not being used in the following semester, the store will offer the student fair market value for the textbook based on its condition.

 Metz Culinary Management

-Dining Services provides well-balanced and nutritional meals in a pleasant dining atmosphere where students can relax with friends.
+Dining services provides well-balanced and nutritional meals in a pleasant dining atmosphere where students can relax with friends.
 Resident students have a variety of meal plan options.
-Flex dollars associated with each plan can be used at any Metz Culinary Management Dining facility (Mund Dining Hall, InterMetzo, Dutchmen Den, and the new Café in the Arnold Sports Center).
+Flex dollars associated with each plan can be used at any Metz Culinary Management Dining facility (Mund Dining Hall, InterMetzo, Dutchmen Den, and Library Coffee Bar).
 Additional flex dollars can be purchased from Metz in $50 increments throughout the semester.

 Resident students who come to the Office of Student Affairs to inquire about changes after the deadline each semester will be handled on a case-by-case basis until the second Friday of the semester, in the following manner: Students will not be permitted to change their flex dollar amount, but will be permitted to change their base meal plan (Gold/Silver/Bronze).
 Within this same period during the first semester, first-year students can only change and choose from the New Student Gold or Silver level plans for their first semester, and select any base meal plan for their second semester.